anirudha-mahale/docs/README.md

 + `bold: String?` filename of bold font
 + `extraBold: String?` filename of extraBold font
 + `italic: String?` filename of italic font

+## Configuration Variables

+To Initialize the framework you will need to add the following Configuration.plist file to your project structure

+Configuration file

+The Grassdoor SDK supports a number of feature which allow for customizing certain UI aspects and behavior.

+ + API_BASE_URL: Base url of Grassdoor backend
+ + API_VERSION: Route version for the Grassdoor backend
+ + API_KEY: Secret key to validate the Grassdoor backend access
+ + APPLICATION_NAME: Your application name
+ + APPSTORE_ID: The app is on the Apple store
+ + APP_BACKGROUND_COLOR: Background color of the app (Not being used)
+ + APP_DEFAULT_COLOR: Specify the hex code of color to be used as theme and primary color
+ + APP_ENV:
+ + APP_ENV_NAME: Environment name like Production, Staging & etch
+ + APP_SHORT_NAME:
+ + BRANCH_KEY: The branch key is required to initialise the branch sdk
+ + BRANCH_LINK_DOMAIN: Redirect link for the branch sdk
+ + BRANCH_LINK_DOMAIN_ALTERNATE: Alternate redirect link for the branch sdk
+ + BRAZE_API_KEY: Required by AppBoy framework
+ + BRAZE_END_POINT: Required by AppBoy framework
+ + CONTACT_EMAIL: Contact email of the organisation
+ + FIREBASE_PLIST_FILENAME: Filename of Google plist file
+ + HIDE_FILTER_AND_SORT: Flag indicating to toggle visibility filter & sort functionality
+ + HIDE_PRODUCT_PROPERTIES: Flag indicating to toggle visibility Product properties
+ + HIDE_PRODUCT_WEIGHT: Flag indicating to toggle visibility the Product weight
+ + HIDE_TOP_BRAND_SECTION: Flag indicating to toggle visibility the Popular Brands on Home
+ + HIDE_TOP_BRAND_TAB: Flag indicating to toggle visibility Top Brand in UITabBar
+ + HOST_URL: Frontend url of the organisation
+ + IS_GRASSDOOR: Flag indicating if the application is grassdoor or not
+ + LAUNCHER_NAME:
+ + MIXPANEL_ID: Mixpanel token to initialise the Mixpanel
+ + ONESIGNAL_APP_ID: OneSignal token to initialise the OneSignal
+ + ROLLBAR_KEY: Rollbar token to initialise the Rollbar Tracker
+ + SEGMENT_API_KEY: Segment token to initialise the Sigment Analytics
+ + WEBSITE_URL: Organisation frontend url
+ + ZENDESK_ACCOUNT_KEY: Zendesk Account key
+ + ZENDESK_APP_ID: Zendesk App Id
+ + ZENDESK_CLIENT_ID: Zendesk Client Id
+ + ZENDESK_URL: Zendesk frontend url